mushroomhostage/BetterDispensers/README.md

 * If the other container has an item of the same type, it will be taken from the container instead of the dispenser
 * If the other container does not have the item, it will be taken from the dispenser as usual
 * Containers include: chests, furnaces, brewing stands, other dispensers, custom container types (including [Iron Chests](http://www.minecraftforum.net/topic/981855-125-forge-sspsmpbukkit-ironchests-331/))
-* Will not dispense if the dispenser is empty
+* *Important*: will not dispense if the dispenser is empty - fill it with what you want to pull

 ### Conduit